Grgo Ilić: Biography

 Grgo Ilić was born in Vareš, Ottoman Empire (central part of modern-day Bosnia and Herzegovina).
 In 1752 he entered the seminary at the Franciscan friary, Kraljeva Sutjeska, and then went to study philosophy and theology in Italy.
 He returned to Kraljeva Sutjeska to teach novice friars, and became friary guardian.
 He also served as parish priest in several (parishes) until 1774.

 He served as a provincial of the Franciscan Province of Bosnia for two terms.
 Pope Pius VI appointed Ilić to the position of provincial first in 1783, a position he held only for one year from opposition within the provincial electoral plenary council, and then in 1793 for a second term, this time for life.
-In 1796, Ilijić was named Titular Bishop of Ruspe and coadjutor apostolic vicar to Augustin Botoš-Okić.
+In 1796, Ilijić was named titular bishop of Ruspe and coadjutor apostolic vicar to Augustin Botoš-Okić.
 In 1798, Ilić became the apostolic vicar of Bosnia, a service he performed for the rest of his life.

+On January 3, 1813, at the age of 76, Fra Grgo died in his native Bosnia, in Kraljeva Sutjeska, where he lies buried in Friary church, not far from the town of his birth, Vareš.